Kwaku Bonsu Osei

-Kwaku Bonsu Osei Gaucho (born 17 August 2000) is a Ghanaian footballer who plays as a winger or attacker for Serbian SuperLiga club Spartak Subotica.
+Kwaku Bonsu Osei (born 17 August 2000) is a Ghanaian professional footballer who plays as a winger for Serbian SuperLiga club Radnički Niš.

 Career

-Bonsu Osei started his career with Slovak side Senica, where he made 1 league appearance and scored 1 goal.
-On 8 December 2019, Bonsu Osei made his league debut for Senica during a 1–2 loss to Žilina.
-On 8 December 2019, Bonsu Osei scored his first league goal for Senica during a 1–2 loss to Žilina.
+In October 2019, Osei signed with Slovak side Senica.
+On 8 December 2019, Osei made his league debut for Senica during a 1–2 loss to Žilina and scored his team's only goal.

-Before the 2020 season, he signed for Caracas in Venezuela.
+In January 2020, Osei signed a three-year contract with Venezuelan club Caracas.

-In the European winter transfer window 2022-2023 Kwaku Bonsu Osei joined Serbian SuperLiga club Spartak Subotica, based in the northern Serbian city of Subotica.
+In the 2022–23 winter transfer window, Osei moved back to Europe and joined Serbian SuperLiga club Spartak Subotica.

-On 20 September 2023, Bonsu joined Al-Kharaitiyat on loan.
+On 20 September 2023, Osei joined Saudi club Al-Kharaitiyat on a season-long loan.